Southeast Idaho Voyeur Leaks Girlfriend's Nude Pics To Facebook

 A man is southeast Idaho has finally been arrested after secretly obtaining nude photos from his girlfriend and posting them to a fake Facebook account.

 Felony video voyeurism is what Curtis Bauss, a 25-year-old Idaho Falls man, has been charged with after complaints surfaced in the case back in 2016, according to eastidahonews.com.
-Pictures of the 21-year-old victim in extremely sexual poses and situations, were shared to a fake Facebook account, which Bauss created himself.
+Pictures of the 21-year-old victim in extremely sexual poses were shared to a fake Facebook account, which Bauss created himself.
+The victim has told police she didn't give consent for the photos to be shared.

 Bauss posted a $10,000 bond this past Friday (July 20), and is scheduled for a hearing on August 3.